ItsMoloy/Flutter-Project/README.md

 Notes
 - The `server` proxy is intended for local development only (see `server/README.md`).
 If you deploy to production, configure proper CORS on the image host or secure the proxy.

+Login
+- The login page has been polished for a smoother sign-in experience.